 |Number of players: 1|

-Shadowrun for the Sega Mega Drive is a top-down RPG/action game based on the tabletop role playing game, Shadowrun.
+Shadowrun for the Sega Mega Drive is a top-down RPG/action game based on the tabletop role-playing game of the same name.
 Aside from sharing the same source material, it is entirely unrelated to the Sega Mega-CD game.

-Compared to the SNES version, Genesis version of Shadowrun is considered by many as true representation of the table top PnP game due to its focus on life of a shadowrunner and much more non-linear gameplay.
+Compared to the SNES version, the Mega Drive version of Shadowrun is considered by many as true representation of the table top PnP game due to its focus on the life of a shadowrunner and much more non-linear gameplay.

 Shadowrun is a top-down RPG with shooting mechanics.
 While not exactly a true sandbox game, (like the ones we see today) game consists of large areas connected each other.
-Many non-playable characters exists in the game, allowing the players converse in order to advance the story, conduct transactions and learn about the world they are witnessing while they are playing.
+Many non-playable characters exist in the game, allowing the player to converse with them in order to advance the story, conduct transactions and learn about the world they are witnessing while they are playing.